JupiterOne/sdk/docs/integrations/development.md

 ### How integrations are executed

-The `IntegrationInvocationConfig` declaratively defines how an integration runs.
+The `IntegrationInvocationConfig` informs how an integration runs.
 The CLI that is provided by this package will consume the invocation configuration and construct a state machine to execute work in a specific order.

 #### Validation